guettli/n-days-later-method/README.md

 After your action on the first mail it is feasible to see the next message.

-In GMail unfortunately you see the list of the messages in your inbox.
+In GMail unfortunately (by default) you see the list of the messages in your inbox.

 But I think this view does not help much.
 Your eyes go up and down and you are not in a actionable state.
 You can't act on all messages at once.

-If you want to change this go to settings/advanced and enable "auto-advance".
+If you want to change this setting in Gmail go to settings/advanced and enable "auto-advance".

 # Notes